 Meraki APs with a dedicated security radio feature built-in visual spectrum analysis capabilities.
 The APs scan for both 802.11 (other APs) and non-802.11 sources of RF interference (eg. Bluetooth headsets, cordless phones, and microwaves).

 All Meraki APs also scan for interference data, which is then fed into the Meraki Auto RF planning algorithms to determine optimal channel plan (if auto-channel selection is enabled) and transmit power settings.
 Auto-channel selection is enabled by default and can be changed on the Radio settings page under the Configure tab.

-Real-time channel utilization scans can be run from the Live Tools section of the Access Point Details page > RF, giving an administrator both instantaneous (live data) and historical data about interference sources in the area of a particular AP.
-The channel utilization live tool will provide interference information on the 2.4 GHz and 5 GHz channels that the AP is broadcasting in:
+The RF Specturm page will give administrators both instantaneous (live data) and historical data about interference sources in the area of a particular AP.
+The RF Spectrum page will provide interference information on the 2.4 GHz and 5 GHz channels that the AP is broadcasting in:

 Automatic Network Scans